Beyond Pressure Points: How Adjustable Saddles Are Changing Tailbone Pain for Cyclists

 My Lightbulb Moment with Adjustable Saddle Technology

-I'll never forget working with a professional cyclist I'll call Sarah, who was on the verge of abandoning her career due to crippling tailbone pain.
+I'll never forget working with a pro cyclist I'll call Sarah, who was on the verge of abandoning her career due to crippling tailbone pain.
 We'd tried every saddle on the market without success.

 What Makes Adjustable Saddles Different?